 Lady Gaga is one of the most popular artists.
 Although not everyone is a football fan, the presence of Lady Gaga was enough to draw people to watch the big game.

 Based on reports, Lady Gaga’s halftime show garnered a large audience of 117.5 million.
 She performed some of her iconic tracks such as Bad Romance, Just Dance, and Poker Face.

 9. Bruce Springsteen & the E-Street Band

 Super Bowl XLIII was a cardiac affair between the Pittsburgh Steelers and the Arizona Cardinals.
 But during half time, Bruce Springsteen & the E-Street Band lit up Tampa, Florida by performing songs such as Tenth Avenue Freezeout, Born to Run, and Glory Days.

 While it was a tight affair between the New England Patriots and the Seattle Seahawks from start to finish, they must’ve gotten a lot of motivation from Katy Perry who sang some of her hits such as California Gurls, Firework, Dark Horse, and Roar.
-Perry’s performance remains as the most watched halftime show in history with 118.5 million viewers.
+Perry’s performance was the most-watched halftime show at the time with 118.5 million viewers.

 Known as the Queen of Pop, it’s not a surprise that Madonna delivered a spectacular performance in the NFL’s climactic event in Indiana.
 Headlined by Madonna, the halftime show was watched by 114 million viewers.
 Madonna opened the show with the song Vogue before concluding the show with Like a Prayer.